JeffEmery/remix-client-azure/README.md

 ```

 `api/request-handler/index.ts` is the source for the Remix Server Azure
 Function.
-The Remix application code is _required_ into the Remix Server
+The Remix application code from `./api/build/index.js` is _required_
-handler.
+into the Remix Server handler.
 The Remix Server handler is provided by
 [Remix Server Adapter for Azure Functions](https://www.npmjs.com/package/remix-azure).
 The `tsconfig.json` file sets the output directory to `./api/dist`.